rsdn/CodeJam/README.md

 * MemberAccessor/TypeAccessor - excluded due to expression tree incompatibility
 * ComparerBuilder - excluded due to absence of TypeAccessor and MemberAccessor classes
 * Enumerable.ToDiagnosticString - excluded due to absence of TypeAccessor class
+* PerfTests package not support FW 3.5 at all.

 ### Contribute!
 Some of the best ways to contribute are to try things out, report bugs, and join in design conversations.